platipodium/tame/doc/joss/paper.md

 # Acknowledgements

-The development of this model was made possible by the grant no. 03F0954D of the BMBF as part of the DAM mission ‘mareXtreme’, project ElbeXtreme.
+The development of this model was made possible by the grant no. 03F0954D of the BMFTR as part of the DAM mission mareXtreme project ElbeXtreme and by the project-oriented funding of the Helmholtz Society in their Changing Coasts program.
 We are grateful for the open source community that facilitated this research, amongst them the developers of and contributors to FABM, GOTM, R, pandoc, and LaTeX.

 # References